Frequently asked questions

 What is the Cook County appeal deadline?

 Cook County uses a township-based calendar.
-Each township has its own appeal window—typically you have 30 days from when your township's new assessments are published to file.
+Each township has its own appeal window — typically you have 30 days from when your township's new assessments are published to file.
 Deadlines vary by township and year.
-OverTaxed IL helps you track your township's deadline and reminds you before it closes.
+OverTaxed IL tracks every township's window on the deadlines page and can email you a reminder before your window closes.

 Do you file the appeal for me?